 - 1. Page Rotation specified in the printer file of a data processing document or in the document format menu of a word processing document. - 2.
 Automatic Print Orientation (APO) setting on the 5250 SCS Printer Emulation session. - 3.
 Print Orientation setting on 5250 SCS Printer Emulation session.

-Refer to the following COR Flowchart diagram while reading the description of the page rotation, automatic print orientation, and print orientation settings.
+Refer to the following COR Flowchart diagram as you read the description of the page rotation, automatic print orientation, and print orientation settings that illustrate the print orientation logic.